rustfoundation/foundation.rust-lang.org/grants/fellowships.md

  <br>

-### Rust Foundation Fellowships will be returning in 2024 for the third year, with a target start date for the new cohort of July 31.
+<center>### Rust Foundation Fellowships will be returning in 2024 for the third year, with a target start date for the new cohort of July 31.</center>

 The approach to our Fellowships this year will be similar to the previous years with the following adjustments: